top1944/duckuments/docs/17_setup/2_0_6_camera_data.md

     laptop $ rostopic hz /![robot name]/camera_node/image/compressed

-On a Raspberry PI 3, you should see a number close to 30 Hz:
+On a Raspberry Pi 3, you should see a number close to 30 Hz:

     average rate: 30.016
         min: 0.026s max: 0.045s std dev: 0.00190s window: 841